Tetrakern/fictioneer/FAQ.md

 #### Q: Does the Jetpack plugin work with the theme?

 Partially, depending on what features you want.
 Anything affecting the layout (aside from Gutenberg blocks) may cause issues and will probably fit poorly into the style without custom adjustments.
 The comment form is working but disables several theme features.
 The post subscription feature will not work for stories, chapters, and any other custom post types — only posts, which is by design.
 Analytics and dashboard features should be fine, though.

+#### Q: What happened to Fictioneer version 1 to 4?

+They were never released or distributed, version 5 is the first public one.

+#### Q: Why do the OAuth links return a 404 error?

+After activating the feature, you need to flush the permalinks.
+You can do this under **Settings > Permalinks** by just saving, you do not need to change anything.

+#### Q: Can I use stories without chapters as oneshots?

+Nobody can stop you from doing that, but it is wrong.
+Stories do not have the same capabilities as chapters and the theme does not understand the concept.
+There will be no formatting options, bookmarks, text-to-speech, suggestions, comments, and so forth.
+SEO data and API responses may also be messed up.
+If you can live with that, go ahead.